num-codex/num-knoten/README.md

 `$ sh 04_execute-odm2fhir.sh`

 Note: The default settings use test-data in odm2fhir.
 To execute with real data, please set up odm2fhir/docker-compose.yml according to the documentation on <https://github.com/num-codex/odm2fhir/packages/496804>.

+#### Test i2b2 data integration via "i2b2 FHIR Trigger"

+`$ sh 05_execute-fhir2i2b2.sh`

+This should populate the i2b2 tables with data from the FHIR resources, in particular OBSERVATION_FACT, PATIENT_MAPPING, and PATIENT_DIMENSION.
+Also check table FHIR_ELT_LOG for potenial error messages.

 ### URLs and Default Credentials